-Officers from England and Wales forces can be assessed for suitability for promotion through the NPPF process or the National Police Promotion Framework (NPPF).
+Officers from England and Wales forces are assessed for suitability for promotion through the NPPF or the National Police Promotion Framework (NPPF).
 This page refers to the NPPF Step Two Legal Examination.

 The examination consists of 150 multiple-choice questions over a three-hour period.
 Questions used in the examination are prepared by trained writers who have extensive policing experience and knowledge of the relevant legislation.
 During the development period, all questions are extensively quality-assured by a team of internal and independent experts.

 For information on how to apply, please refer to the 2018 Rules and Syllabus document.

 The following resources are provided to help you prepare for the NPPF Step 2 Legal Examination:

 2018 Rules and Syllabus - This booklet contains the rules for the National Police Promotion Framework, and the syllabus for the qualifying NPPF Step 2 Legal Examination for promotion to the ranks of Sergeant and Inspector to be conducted from January 2018.

 Sergeants' Subject Area List - This document provides the Subject Area List for which candidates were tested during the last Sergeants' NPPF Step 2 Legal Examination.*

 Inspectors' Subject Area List - This document provides the Subject Area List for which candidates were tested during the last Inspectors' NPPF Step 2 Legal Examination.*